QUT-Digital-Observatory/youte/README.md

 YouTube resource IDs.
 If there are multiple IDs, separate each one with a space.

-The IDs should all belong to one type, i.e. either video, channel, or comment, e.g. you cannot mix both video AND comment IDs in one command.
+The IDs should all belong to one type, i.e. either video, channel, or comment.
+For example, you cannot mix both video AND channel IDs in one command.

 #### `-f` or `--file-path`